-Fertilise your jalapeno plants with slow-release fertiliser or organic matter to promote healthy growth and fruit production.
+Fertilise your jalapeno pepper plants with slow-release fertiliser or organic matter to promote healthy growth and fruit production.
 Apply a balanced fertiliser that contains equal amounts of nitrogen, phosphorus, and potassium every four to six weeks during the growing season.
 Alternatively, add organic matter such as compost, peat moss, or worm castings to the soil to improve its fertility.

 Pruning Jalapeno Plants:

-Prune your jalapeno plants regularly to promote healthy growth and fruit production.
+Prune your jalapeno pepper plants regularly to promote healthy growth and fruit production.
 Pinch off the top two sets of leaves when your plants reach six inches tall to encourage bushier growth.
 Pinch off any yellow or diseased leaves as soon as you notice them.
 You can also prune the plants’ lower branches to improve air circulation and reduce the risk of fungal diseases.

 Addressing Common Issues:

 Jalapeno plants can suffer from several common issues such as blossom-end rot, root rot, and spider mites.
 Blossom-end rot is caused by calcium deficiency, so adding calcium to the soil or using a calcium-rich fertiliser can help prevent this issue.
 Root rot can be prevented by using well-drained soil and ensuring the pot has drainage holes.
 Spider mites can be controlled by spraying the plants with insecticidal soap.

 Maintain soil moisture by using drip irrigation or a self-watering system.
 Drip irrigation delivers water directly to the plant’s root zone, reducing water loss due to evaporation.
 A self-watering system consists of a water reservoir and a wick that draws water up into the soil as the plant needs it.
 Another way to maintain soil moisture is by using a layer of black plastic mulch to retain moisture and prevent weed growth.